top of page

 Opponents’ fibs falter in view of school choice facts

-The correct answer is solidly “no” if you’re interested in the facts offered by credible sources like the National Assessment of Educational Progress (NAEP), known as “the nation’s report card.”
+The correct answer is “no, solidly no” if you’re interested in the facts offered by credible sources like the National Assessment of Educational Progress (NAEP), known as “the nation’s report card.”

-Consider, for example, the difference in educational trajectories between Florida and Kentucky since the early 1990s when neither state had school choice offerings and now, when nearly half a million students in the Sunshine State are being educated in public charter and private schools – including more than 100,000 via scholarship tax-credit policies – chosen by their parents rather than assigned by bureaucrats.
+Consider, for example, the difference in educational trajectories between Florida and Kentucky since the early 1990s when neither state had school choice offerings and now, when nearly a half-million students in the Sunshine State are being educated in public charter and private schools.
+During the most recent school year, more than 100,000 Florida youngsters attended nonpublic schools via scholarship tax-credit policies – schools chosen by their parents rather than assigned by bureaucrats.

-If school choice opponents’ theory that offering parent-controlled options on where to educate their children decimates public education holds up, shouldn’t Florida’s public system be devastated by now?
+If school choice opponents’ incessant claims that offering parents options on where to educate their children decimates public education were true, shouldn’t Florida’s public system be devastated by now?

 Flash forward to 2019, where only one state scored higher than Florida while 32 others and D.C. finished lower.